Gå direkt till innehåll

 The individual change projects are an important tool for reaching the objectives of the programme.
 During the regional phase participants get the chance to discuss and present their projects.
 Photo: Erika Chenais, SVA.

-The change project is a very important tool for achieving the programmes overall objectives through institutional changes on organisational, national, or regional level.
-These changes may for example lead to a more coordinated approach between different authorities within the sector, or organisations being able to work more effectively towards improved animal health and adequate antibiotic use with the smallholder farmer in focus.
+The change project is a very important tool for achieving the overall objectives of the programme through institutional changes on a organisational, national, or regional level.
+These changes may for example lead to a more coordinated approach between different authorities within the sector, or organisations being able to work more effectively towards improved animal health with the smallholder farmer in focus.
 The projects should be needs driven, executed as an integrated part of the participants’ ordinary work, and fully endorsed by the home organisations.
 Co-operation with former participants, and with other participants from the same or other countries is encouraged.

 The ITP phases